 When faced with just such a situation, Wesley Autrey chose option A. Autrey was standing on a New York City subway platform when suddenly, just as the train was approaching, a young man fell onto the tracks.
 Without a second thought, Autrey jumped down and lay on top of the man in an attempt to save his life.
 The train went over them, but miraculously, both survived - with only centimeters between them and the train.
-Autrey's act of heroism was widely reported in the media and he soon beca for him, there was no other option.
+Autrey's act of heroism was widely reported in the media and he soon beca doesn't think he for him, there was no other option.
 It was simply the right thing to do.

-But while some r as commendable. to risk his life for doesn't think he
+But while some p as commendable to risk his life for doesn't think he